leudz/shipyard/README.md

 ## Let there be SparseSets

-I initially started to make an ECS to learn how they work.
+I initially started to make an ECS to learn how it works.
 After a failed attempt and some research, I started to work on Shipyard.

 [Specs](https://github.com/amethyst/specs) was already well established as the go-to Rust ECS but I thought I could do better and went with [EnTT](https://github.com/skypjack/entt) core data-structure: `SparseSet`.